Pipeline

 Visit the Find a Trial page to locate a clinical site and contact us to find out how you can be included.

-Are Scancell vaccines personalised?
+Are Scancell active immunotherapies personalised?

 You can contact us using the Contact form

-How is the ImmunoBody SCIB1 vaccine administered?
+How is iSCIB1+ Immunobody<sup>®</sup> administered?

-The SCIB1 vaccine is given intramuscularly using the Pharmajet needle free injection system.
-Delivering SCIB1/iSCIB1+ intramuscularly via Stratis® has shown effective uptake of the DNA vaccine and has the potential to provide clinical benefit to patients with advanced/metastatic melanoma by allowing native cellular machinery to express the target antigen and induce a potent anti-tumour response.
-To date, 60 patients across 15 clinical sites have successfully received a total of 171 doses of SCIB1/iSCIB1+ via Stratis®.
-For more information read: Scancell signs strategic partnership with PharmaJet for use of the Stratis® IM Needle-free delivery System in the development of SCIB1/iSCIB1+ cancer vaccine for Advanced Melanoma – Scancell
+The Iscib1+ immunotherapy) is given intramuscularly using the Pharmajet needle free injection system.
+Delivering SCIB1/iSCIB1+ intramuscularly via Stratis® has shown effective uptake of the DNA active immunotherapy and has the potential to provide clinical benefit to patients with advanced/metastatic melanoma by allowing native cellular machinery to express the target antigen and induce a potent anti-tumour response.

 Dr Heather Shaw, FRCP